Slater and Gordon Limited – Annual report – 30 June 2022

 - a substantial amount of the consideration promised by the client is variable subject to the occurrence or non-occurrence of a future event that is not substantially within the control of the client or the Group; and

-- for fixed and funded fee arrangements, the period between when the entity transfers a promised good or service to a client and when the client pays for that good or service will be one year or less.
+- for fixed and funded fee arrangements, the period between when the entity transfers a promised good or service to a client and when the client pays for that good or service is expected to be one year or less.

 A receivable in relation to the Group’s services is recognised when a bill has been invoiced, as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.
 When an invoice is raised, the amount receivable is transferred from ‘Work in progress’ to ‘Accounts receivable’.